BaudouinBelpaire/IoT_platform/README.md

 ## Problems & Solutions

 ## Critical Analysis
-The system complies with all the requirements specified in the coursework statement, but not the sleep mode: \
+The system complies with all the requirements specified in the coursework statement, but not the sleep mode:
-- It captures all the push events from the remote devices.\
+- It captures all the push events from the remote devices.
-- It implements the communication from sensors to gateway via ESP-Now.\
+- It implements the communication from sensors to gateway via ESP-Now.
-- It can establish a remote MQTT connection via Wi-Fi and allows a client to subscribe to change the reporting interval and switching on/off the sensing nodes.\
+- It can establish a remote MQTT connection via Wi-Fi and allows a client to subscribe to change the reporting interval and switching on/off the sensing nodes.

 However, when trying to implement the sleep-mode it was not successful and due to the lack of time we could not try different solutions.

 Going deeper through the sleep mode for ESP8266[4], to implement the sleep mode in the sender code, it was tried to use the ESP.deepSleep(time[microseconds]) function.
 The following two options were both tested:

 1. Automatic Wake-Up (Timer Wake-Up): The ESP8266 automatically wakes up after the sleep time has elapsed.
 This is done by setting a sleep time when calling the ESP.deepSleep(time[microseconds) function.
 After this duration, the ESP8266 will wake up.

 <img src= "https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Automatic_Wake_Up.png">

 2. External Wake-Up: The ESP8266 can be woken up by an external event, such as the press of a button or a signal from a sensor.
 To enable the external wake-up source, the RST pin of the ESP8266 shall be connected to the button.
 Once the RST pin receives a LOW signal, the ESP8266 wakes up.

 <img src= "https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/RST_Wake_Up.png">

 The first approach is to put the ESP8266 into sleep mode after the data is sent.
 Once the ESP8266 wakes up from deep sleep, it is reset, which means that it starts executing from the beginning of the code again, not from where it left off before going to sleep.
 As we have not specified a channel, it automatically chooses a new one, different to the one it had before, which is the one where the receiver is still anchored.
-This is the reason why trying to implement the ESP.deepSleep() did not work. \
+This is the reason why trying to implement the ESP.deepSleep() did not work.

 To address this issue, the best thing to do is making sure ESP-Now is connected to the same WiFi channel all the time and for the whole system (all sensors and receiver), forcing the connection to it when initializing the system and the sensors after waking-up.
 However, there are other options such as resetting every connection on the receiver every time a sensor wakes up.

 ### Energy Consumption
 Regarding the energy consumption, it is assumed the scenario with no sleep mode implemented.
-Measuring the voltage and current directly from  the sensing unit, we get:
+Measuring the voltage and current directly from  the sensing unit, it gets:

 <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/20231128_103304.jpg" width="500">